 Online Briefing

 This is like our first coffee before the trip, but online!
 This online meeting is our chance to show you everything that will happen on the trip.
-We will discuss everything from what gear to bring to what each day on the route will be like and how it will feel.
-Additionally, we will answer any questions you have.
+We will discuss everything from what gear to bring to what each day on the route will be like and how it will feel. we will answer any questions you have.
 After you book, we'll send you an email with a couple of times when we can talk.
 We'll set up the meeting after the booking process is completed.
 Also, our trek itinerary does not include your hotel stay in Kathmandu.
 During the online meeting, please share your preferences, budget, and the standard of the hotel you would like to stay at in Kathmandu.
 We will arrange it for you accordingly.

 Your Trek, Your Way